 Another thing I did that drastically improved my depression was to make sure I was getting out of the house at least once a day.
 Whether it be the gym, or the store, or even just for a drive!
 If I didn’t leave the house at all, I wouldn’t accomplish anything.
 I would lay around all day and watch tv.
 But if I forced myself out of the house in the mornings, I gave myself a to do list for when I got home.
 Before I had the chance to sit down, I hurried and started getting everything done that needed to be, once I was done I would allow myself some t.v. or a nap with the baby.
 Getting out of the house is SO important to someone feeling depressed, it sets the pace for your whole day!

 Have a Friend Who Likes to Be Busy

 Have a close friend who can be there when you need them.
 My sister-in-law was a life saver!
 She always invited me to lunch, or came over just to say hi, which was so nice!
 It’s very important to have adult interaction everyday, or else you’ll start to go crazy.
 It was also nice having her around so much because she was able to see exactly what treatment Madi gets, so she is one of the very few people I entrust to babysit for us when we need a date night, because she knows how high my standards are.

 Find Some Hobbies

 Lastly, I made sure to have hobbies to keep me busy.
 I love to read, so I read a lot!
 I also enjoy crafting, so I would do that pretty often.
-Having a new baby made finding projects easy, because there was so many things I wanted to do and try.
+Since I had a new baby, finding projects easy.
+There were so many things I wanted to do and try.
 One thing I started that helped me stay busy was a bullet journal.
 It helped keep me organized, and accountable.
 I kept track of my goals, meals, exercise, schedule, and much more!
 The best thing you can do is to get on Pinterest and find yourself some projects or hobbies you are excited about, and you can even set dates to do them on to keep yourself accountable!